calcinai/phpi/README.md

 ### SPI

 SPI is supported along with some device protocols (MPC300x etc).
-Due to the nature of the implementation, it is limited to about 4kB/s before there is no CPU left!
+With the default python-mmap, it is limited to about 3kB/s before there is no CPU left!
+With the native extension, you can reach speeds of over 20kB/s.

 ### The event loop